 Build your solutions around technology that’s already working – versus letting go of systems that don’t help you develop your digital presence – and begin to build your governance strategy.
 You’ll need to consider the tech your team already loves and uses for productivity as part of your overall pipeline.

 Does our digital workplace strategy align with our company’s mission and desired culture?

 Throwing tools and money at a process doesn’t always ensure adoption.
 Think about how many tools you’ve been trained for and then forgotten for the next shiny thing.
 While there are no hard and fast rules for evaluating whether this answer is a yes or a no, you need to consider your company’s mission carefully.

-For example, if your desired culture is one of free collaboration and innovation, your tool must actively work to break down silos.
+For example, if your desired culture is one of free collaboration tools and innovation, your tool must actively work to break down silos.
 Does it help your teams not just message each other, but fully collaborate within an online space?

 Likewise, if part of your mission is to eliminate the wait times for customer service, are you truly employing technology that can do that?
 Sure, you can set up all your employees with company phones to manage your social media brand reputation nonstop, but that’s not a viable solution.
 You may consider AI to fill in the bulk of customer service and free up your team for complex customer service queries.